ddelpero/secureconfig/README.md

 ### Functions

 #### NewConfig() (*Config, error)
-Creates a new secure configuration instance using the default file (`secureconfig.json`).
+Creates a new secure configuration instance using the default file (`secureconfig.bin`).

 #### NewConfigWithFile(filename string) (*Config, error)
 Creates a new secure configuration instance with a custom filename.